International High School Admissions

 The Sacramento Waldorf School has no boarding facilities, so International Students must make independent arrangements for staying with a local host family while attending.
 Students who need help in locating an appropriate host family must make this clear at the time of application to the High School.
 Efforts will be made to assist applicants in finding a host family, however placement through the School cannot be guaranteed.

-The first day of the 2015-16 School Year will be Tuesday, September 8, 2015.
+The first day of the 2016-17 School Year will be Tuesday, September 6, 2016.
 International Students must be here one week earlier for student orientation.
-See the rest of our School Calendar here.
+See our current year's School Calendar here.

 La escuela de Sacramento Waldorf en Fair Oaks (la escuela preescolar hasta el doceavo grado) ha estado preparando la juventud con éxito para vivir vidas satisfactorias y gratificantes por más de cincuenta años.
 Nuestro campus bello de 22 acres incluye laboratorios de ciencia de lo más moderno, tres salas de representación, un gimnasio, campos atléticos, y una granja activa de 5 acres.
 La escuela de Sacramento Waldorf facilita un programa de estudios comprensivo, inclusivo e interdisciplinario que está impregnado con arte, música, ciencias e idiomas mundiales.
 Los estudiantes de la escuela de Sacramento Waldorf desarrollan un tipo de pensamiento creativo, flexible e independiente, así preparándoles para la universidad, los estudios de posgrado, y carreras exitosas.
 La escuela de Sacramento Waldorf está reconocida por WASC y AWSNA.